Our hearts are with the victims of the Los Angeles fires. We pray for our first responders and fire teams as they battle to contain the devastation.

 • A felony involving the use of a motor vehicle

-Losing your license can make everyday life difficult, especially in states like California where driving is essential, and public transportation is not always available or convenient.
+Losing your Driver License Compact, also knowns as DLC license, can make everyday life difficult.
+In California, where driving is essential, public transportation is not always available or convenient.
 If you’re facing a suspension due to a DUI or other violation in another state, it’s important to take action.
-A DUI attorney can represent you at your DMV hearing and court proceedings, even if you live and are licensed out of state, to help protect your driving privileges.
+The DMV hearing process in California for DUI cases is separate from criminal court and focuses solely on determining whether your driver's license should be suspended.
+A DUI lawyer can represent you at your DUI DMV hearing and court proceedings, even if you live and are licensed out of state, to help protect your driving privileges.

 If you’re dealing with a potential license suspension or revocation, contact a skilled DUI lawyer immediately to explore your options and safeguard your right to drive.